-The camp discipline was poor and the American commanding officer changed frequently.
+The camp discipline was poor, and the American commanding officer changed frequently.
 The junior officers refused to take orders from the senior officers.
 Soon, the enlisted men spoke anyway they wanted to, to the officers.
-The situation improved because a majority of POWs realized that discipline was needed to survive.
-His mother received a telegram from the War Department on December 11, 1942, stating that he was a POW.
+The situation improved because the majority of POWs realized that discipline was needed to survive.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR HUSBAND CAPTAIN JOSEPH A. REVAK IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=